Committable/Contracts/README.md

 ```

-You can customize network configurations in **hardhat.config.js**, by default we use infura as our provider to communicate with Ethereum blockchain.
+You can customize network configurations in **hardhat.config.js**, by default we use infura as the provider to communicate with Ethereum blockchain.

 ### Test

-Testing scripts with ethers.js and Waffle are located at **./test/** folder, run following commands to start testing
+Testing scripts are located at **./test/** folder, run following commands to start

 ```bash
 $ npm run test